miLibris/flask-rest-jsonapi/docs/resource.rst

 Method rewrite
 --------------

-If you want to rewrite the default implementation of a resource method you can return tuple instead of flask BaseReponse like in Flask-RESTful.
+If you want to rewrite the default implementation of a resource method you can return a tuple instead of flask BaseReponse, like in Flask-RESTful.

 Example: